Burgum creates task force amid statewide educator shortage

-Gov. Doug Burgum signed an executive order Friday establishing a Task Force for Teacher Retention and Recruitment as school districts across the state grapple with a teacher shortage.
+Gov. Doug Burgum signed an executive order on Sept.
+8 establishing a Task Force for Teacher Retention and Recruitment as school districts across the state grapple with a teacher shortage.

 The move comes a month after Burgum granted a request from the state's Education Standards and Practices Board that allowed school districts to expand the responsibilities of student teachers.
 Under the temporary policy, student teachers are allowed to serve as the “teacher of record” for one semester while they complete an internship.
 In these cases, they would be the only teacher in the classroom, but would be partnered with mentors in the building.